 With the direct input of your treatment peers, therapists, and counselors, you can learn how to apply what you learn during your time in treatment directly to your daily life.
 At Crownview, we create an atmosphere of compassion, empathy, and connection that helps you put it all together.
 We’re committed to building a supportive, nurturing community dedicated to your individual healing and growth.

-The level of care that best matches your diagnosis depends on several factors.
-In collaboration with your Crownview treatment team, you’ll identify the following:
+The appropriate level of care depends on several factors.
+In collaboration with our Crownview treatment team, we’ll help you assess:

 1. The intensity and acuity of your symptoms.